openshift-psap/specfem-client/documentation/specfem_blog.md

 unfortunately not possible to include persistent volumes in the `BuildConfig`.

-To by-pass this limitation, we have to find a solution to retrieve this file while building the solver binary.
+To overcome this limitation, we have to find a solution to retrieve this file while building the solver binary.
 We found three possible ways, and finally only kept the last one:

 1. sharing via an HTTP server.
-First we launch a helper pod with the shared volume.
-This pod launches a Python micro-HTTP server, and a `Service`+`Route` expose the HTTP server at a fixed address.
-In the GO client, we monitor the pod logs, and when the HTTP server is ready, we launch the `BuildConfig`, where we retrieve the header file via with a `curl` download.
-When the file has been shared, the pod cleanly terminates its execution.
+First, we launch a helper Pod with a shared volume.
+This Pod launches a Python micro-HTTP server, and a `Service`+`Route` exposes the HTTP server at a fixed address.
+In the GO client, we monitor the Pod logs, and when the HTTP server is ready, we launch the `BuildConfig`, where we retrieve the header file via a `curl` download.
+When the file has been shared, the Pod cleanly terminates its execution.

-2. sharing via a GIT repository.
-First we launch another helper pod with the shared volume.
-This pods receives a `Secret` with the credentials to access a GIT repository, where it will push the header file in a dedicated commit.
-Then the GO client launches a `BuildConfig` that will fetch the commit from the GIT repository, and perhaps clean it up afterwards.
+2. sharing via a Git repository.
+First we launch another helper Pod with the shared volume.
+This Pods receives a `Secret` with the credentials to access a Git repository, where it will push the header file in a dedicated commit.
+Then the Go client launches a `BuildConfig` that will fetch the commit from the Git repository, and perhaps clean it up afterwards.

-3. building the image from a custom `buildah` pod.
+3. building the image from a custom `buildah` Pod.
 If `BuildConfig` `buildah` scripts cannot have volumes, we can still design a custom `Pod` that will receive the shared volume, run `buildah` and push the image to the `ImageStream`.

-This last sharing possibility is the most flexible (no coordination as in with the HTTP-sharing, no external storage as with the GIT repository), so we kept only this one in the final version of the code.
+This last sharing possibility is the most flexible (no coordination as in with the HTTP-sharing, no external storage as with the Git repository), so we kept only this one in the final version of the code.

-However, for `buildah` to work properly in a pod, it must be:
+However, for `buildah` to work properly in a Pod, it must be:
 1. configured to use `fuse` overlays (see the [`buildah`-in-a-container blog post][buildah_blogpost] or our [Dockerfile][Dockerfile.mesher2solver] for more details);
-2. the `DockerPushCfg` secret must be passed to the pod and transformed before `buildah` can use it to push to our `ImageStream` (see [OpenShift `buildah` documentation]);
+2. the `DockerPushCfg` secret must be passed to the Pod and transformed before `buildah` can use it to push to our `ImageStream` (see [OpenShift `buildah` documentation]);
 3. the `fuse` module must be loaded in the host kernel.
 This is done with a [Node Tuning Operator] `tuned`
 [resource configuration][tuned_resource].
-In addition, we have to tag one of the worker nodes with the `buildah.specfem.build` label, to ensure that the node running the `buildah` pod is actually the one with `fuse` module.
+In addition, we have to tag one of the worker nodes with the `buildah.specfem.build` label, to ensure that the node running the `buildah` Pod is actually the one with the `fuse` module.

-With all these steps in place, we can trigger the build of Specfem solver image, and simply wait for the pod execution completion.
+With all these steps in place, we can trigger the build of Specfem solver image and simply wait for the Pod execution completion.

 [OpenShift `buildah` documentation]: https://docs.openshift.com/container-platform/4.5/builds/custom-builds-buildah.html
 [buildah_blogpost]: https://developers.redhat.com/blog/2019/08/14/best-practices-for-running-buildah-in-a-container/